 One drawback of the Instant Pot is that it’s a wet cooking method, which means that you don’t get a crisp crust on the outside of your roast, even if you seared it at the beginning.
 The steam in the pressure cooker has made that not crusty.
 For sure.
 However, as long as you seared the meat really well in the beginning, that dark, caramelized crust will remain on any section of the roast that is not touching liquid.

-Now, if you like a crisp crust on your roast you’ll need to use the oven after the Instant Pot has done its work – I have instructions for that in the recipe below.
+Now, if you like a crispy crust on your roast you’ll need to use the oven after the Instant Pot has done its work – I have instructions for that in the recipe below.
 Or you can read about it in my post How to Roast Pork Perfectly.

 Basically, you let the pork rest for a bit.
 Then put it into the oven at a very high temperature for just 10 minutes.
 This will crisp up the crust.